-20. As noted above, the proposed rule would allow earlier funds to be excluded if excluding such funds would result in a lower returns being presented for later funds or composite number.↔

-21. In addition to targeted returns and projections, the proposed rule on hypothetical returns would cover backtested returns (applying a new strategy or model to investment results that occurred before the strategy was developed) and model or representative returns (paper trading done contemporaneously but without actually trading client funds).
+20. As noted above, the proposed rule would allow earlier funds to be excluded if excluding such funds would result tested returns (applying a new strategy or model to investment results that occurred before the strategy was developed) and model or representative returns (paper trading done contemporaneously but without actually trading client funds).
 Both types of hypothetical returns are generally only used by managers of liquid securities with market prices.
-The proposed rule would be a change in the SEC's historical concerns that back-tested returns could be inherently misleading.
+The proposed rule would be a change in the SEC's historical concerns that back-tested returns could be inherently misleading.← connection with an annual update.↩